-• If the main print file contains any escape codes, Print Wizard will switch to Spooler mode, passing the print job unchanged to the printer.
-Of course, if the escape codes don't correspond to what the printer can do, you won't get the results you want.
+- If the main print file contains any escape codes, Print Wizard will switch to Spooler mode, passing the print job unchanged to the printer.
+Of course, if the escape codes don't correspond to what the printer can do, you won't get the results you want. - If a file with a ".PCL" extension is referenced as an OVERLAY, Print Wizard will do some processing on it, to convert it into one or more overlay macros.
+These will then be loaded into the printer, and dynamically combined with the contents of the main file.
+It is also possible to have Print Wizard save these macros in the printer for later use.

-13 PCL Translation Page 87
+13 PCL Translation Page 107